Looking to swim the 50 freestyle faster? Here are seven proven strategies for uncorking more speed in the splash and dash.

 A more explosive start begins with proper technique and positioning on the block (front load the block, place your feet narrower than shoulder-width) and generating lots of horizontal power for maximum velocity and distance off the block.

-To build the kind of explosive power for a booming start, the best strength training exercise you can do is broad jumps.
+To build the kind of explosive power for a booming start, the best strength training exercise you can do is the broad jump.
 One study with competitive swimmers found that a 9-week horizontal jump training program increased horizontal dive velocity by 16%.

 The start sets the stage for everything that comes next, so give it the attention it deserves!